Marin Leovac: PAOK

 According to reports in Croatia PAOK are set to complete a deal for the Rijeka left back Marin Leovac.
 It is believed that the talks between the two parties are in an advanced stage and the clubs are due to agree a fee in the region of €1 million.
 PAOK manager Igor Tudor is a big admirer of the 26-year-old left back and the move, according to the Croatian reports, will be finalised soon.
 On 8 August 2015, according to reports in Croatia, HNK Rijeka left back Marin Leovac is heading to PAOK.
 Croatian reports believe that the 26-year-old left back has already agreed terms with PAOK and he is likely to complete the move imminently.
 Eventually, on 11 August 2015, PAOK have officially announced the transfer of Croatian left back Marin Leovac.
 The 27-year-old has signed a 4-year contract with the Greek club.

 On 13 September 2015, Leovac injured during a Super League game against Veria.
 PAOK have been expecting updates on Leovac's injury and Igor Tudor was hopeful that it would not be anything serious.
 However the scans revealed that the problem was bigger than expected and it will force Leovac out of action for at least a month.

 Leovac, who is in his third season with PAOK, is ready to leave Thessaloniki.
 Unable to cope with Răzvan Lucescu's demands, Leovac wants to find a new club for himself, claiming that PAOK cannot meet his expectations.
 Lucescu has inserted Vieirinha in the left-back role in place of Leovac and Dorian Lévêque, but PAOK understand their need to strengthen this area of the pitch if they're to have any chance of claiming an historic league title.

 On 6 February 2018, PAOK reached an agreement with Leovac's ex-club HNK Rijeka on a six months loan until the end of the season, with a €1.3 million purchase option.
 Leovac remaining season's annual fee will be paid from his former club, as the player gave €150,000 of his contract, to sign with Rijeka.

 Dinamo Zagreb

-On 18 June he signed a contract with champions GNK Dinamo Zagreb for an estimated amount of €500,000.
+On 18 June he signed a contract with champions Dinamo Zagreb for an estimated amount of €500,000.
 Leovac scored his first goal for Dinamo in a 3–0 win over Istra 1961, on 3 August 2018.